blackarez/player/README.md

 # This proyect
 This proyect is based: "React basic - Meta" - Coursera.

+but I changed de code in some lines.

 ## Available Scripts
 Run proyect
 ### `npm start`